South Koreas Suspended President Attends Impeachment Hearing - UrduPoint

 Yoon made his first court appearance on Saturday at a hearing on whether to extend his detention.
 When it was extended, hundreds of pro-Yoon protesters attacked the court building and scuffled with police officers.
 Dozens were arrested.

-The impeached president's decision to start showing up at the Constitutional Court hearing is more about inflaming his die-hard supporters than helping the judicial process along, experts said.
+The impeached president's decision to start showing up at the Constitutional Court hearing is more about inflaming his die-hard supporters than helping the judicial process along, legal expert Kim Nam-ju said.

-"Whether it's the legal representative speaking or Yoon himself speaking it's nearly the same, it's more about riling public opinion," lawyer Kim Nam-ju told AFP.
+"Whether it's the legal representative speaking or Yoon himself speaking it's nearly the same, it's more about riling public opinion," Kim told AFP.

-But even if Yoon continues showing up at the Constitutional Court, the fact that he is refusing to engage with the criminal investigation into his martial law will not work in his favour overall, said Kim.
+Kim added that Yoon's refusal to engage with the criminal investigation into his martial law will not work in his favour overall, even if he continues showing up at the Constitutional Court.

 "Refusing to comply with the warrant execution and declining to testify will gradually be considered as factors unfavourable to his case in the impeachment trial," said Kim.